 In order to calculate the net school facilities cost impacts per grade level, the residential revenues shown in Table 20 were subtracted from the gross school facilities cost impacts shown in Table 19.
-The results are the net school facilities cost impacts that must be funded by CID School Fees, as shown in Table 21 on the following page.
+The results are the net school facilities cost impacts that must be funded by CID School Fees, as shown in Table 21.

-NET SCHOOL FACILITIES COST IMPACTS PER HOUSEHOLD (2020\$)
+NET SCHOOL FACILITIES COST IMPACTS PER HOUSEHOLD (2022\$)